Ignatian Volunteer Corps: The Program

-Members of IVC's service corps commit to 600 hours a year (roughly two days a week) of skilled service with local charities.
-IVC works with partner community organizations addressing myriad social ills and working to create a more just world.
-Candidates for service positions are screened and vetted by region directors.
-Suitable candidates are then matched with a service placement based on skills, experience, and desire.
-IVC service members commit to one year of service with the ability to renew that commitment each year thereafter.
-Along with their hours of service with partner agencies, IVC service members attend monthly support meetings and engage on reflection on their service assignment.
-IVC service members receive no material compensation for their work, remain in their own homes and continue to be involved in their family, parish and community activities.
+IVC members commit to 600 hours a year (roughly two days a week) of skilled service with local charities.
+Members commit to one year of service with the option to renew that commitment each year.

-Partner agencies apply to IVC to receive a service member.
-IVC leverages human capital in the form of lifetimes of personal and professional experience.
-Partner agencies gain voluntary part-time nurses, lawyers, counselors, architects, and financial planner through IVC.
+IVC works with partner community organizations addressing social problems.
+Candidates for service positions are screened and vetted by region directors, with suitable candidates matched with a service placement based on their skills, experience, and interest.

+Volunteer work includes literacy and education programs, soup kitchens and shelters, advice and counseling programs, and healthcare.

+Volunteers will also go through a spiritual support program which includes personal reflection, counselling with a Spiritual Reflector, monthly meetings with other volunteers and annual retreats.

+Leadership

+The IVC national office is located in Baltimore, Maryland.

+The organization relies on a network of Directors and Regional Councils, led by a President/CEO and a national Board of Directors.

+In 2002, Jim Conroy stepped down from the executive director position in order to continue his Jesuit mission of service elsewhere.
+He continued to serve on the board of directors.

+Charlie Costello died on October 29, 2004.

-IVC's Roots
+IVC's roots

 IVC accepts and encourages Ignatian volunteers of all Christian faiths.

-The program itself is rooted in the spirituality of St. Ignatius of Loyola, founder of the Society of Jesus.
-While members of the Society of Jesus, or Jesuits, are members of a religious order, IVC is one way among many for lay people to experience Ignatian spirituality.
-Ignatian spirituality is the practice of taking time to reflect and pray, to imitate Jesus and to discern God’s calling.
-IVC borrows much from St. Ignatius of Loyola - his compassion; his commitment to people who are poor, marginalized, and abandoned; his desire to serve and bring about reconciliation in the world through love.
-IVC encourages its Volunteers to proceed in such a way of pilgrimage and labor in Christ.
+The program is rooted in the spirituality of St. Ignatius of Loyola, founder of the Society of Jesus.
+While members of the Society of Jesus, or Jesuits, are members of a religious order, IVC is open to laity from all Christian denominations to experience Ignatian spirituality.

+Ignatian spirituality is the practice of taking time to reflect and pray, to imitate Jesus and to discern God's calling.
+IVC borrows much from St. Ignatius of Loyola - his commitment to people who are marginalized and abandoned, his compassion and his desire to bring about reconciliation in the world through love.

-The concepts of mission and reflection surface frequently in the Spiritual Reflection component of IVC.
-To a follower of Ignatian spirituality, service and reflection reinforce each other and seek to unite the volunteer with a very real notion of charity and, therefore, mission to live as “men and women for others”.
+The ideas of mission and reflection appear frequently in the Spiritual Reflection component of IVC.
 Ignatius writes in The Spiritual Exercises, "Consider the address which Christ our Lord makes to all his servants and friends whom He sends on this enterprise, recommending to them to seek to help all, first by attracting them to the highest spiritual poverty, and should it please the Divine Majesty, and should he deign to choose them for it, even to actual poverty."
-IVC promotes in mature adults the expression of divine love through service of and in the world.
+IVC promotes the expression of divine love through service in the world.